 Prague Castle ♥♥ (Pražský Hrad) is where the history of Prague started.
 It has several points of interest.
 First of all, of course, is the St Vitus Cathedral ♥♥♥ (Chrám Sv.
 Víta) whose towers and spires soar above the city.
 The Gothic cathedral is richly decorated and impressive both on the exterior and inside, with brilliant stained-glass windows and magnificent bas-reliefs around its perimeter.

 The Royal Palace (Královský Palác) is only marginally worth a visit.
-Its dozen or so of rooms open for visitors fail to truly impress.
+Its dozen or so rooms open for visitors fail to truly impress.
 St George’s Basilica ♥ (Bazilika Sv.
 Jiří) keeps remnants of some impressive frescoes.
 There is also a reputedly strong collection of paintings at St George’s Convent (Klášter Sv.
 Jiří), and the Czech history museum at the Lobkowicz Palace (Lobkovický Palác) within the castle complex.
-Also there is a small but curious toy museum ♥, which is very popular with kids.
-Its thousands of exhibits are arranged in a series of thematic displays, and the upper floor is given to a huge collection of Barbie dolls and its friends.
+Also, there is a small but curious toy museum ♥, which is very popular with kids.
+Its thousands of exhibits are arranged in a series of thematic displays, and the upper floor is given to a huge collection of Barbie dolls and their friends.